quicwg/ops-drafts/draft-ietf-quic-applicability.md

 that 30 seconds might be a suitable value for the public Internet when a NAT is on path, larger values are preferable if the deployment can consistently survive NAT rebinding, or is known to be in a controlled environments like e.g. data centres in order to lower network and computational load.

 Sending PING frames more frequently than every 30 seconds over long idle periods may result in excessive unproductive traffic in some situations, and to unacceptable power usage for power-constrained (mobile) devices.
-Additionally, time-outs shorter than 30 seconds can make it harder to handle trasient network interruptions, such as VM migration or coverage loss during mobilty.
+Additionally, time-outs shorter than 30 seconds can make it harder to handle transient network interruptions, such as VM migration or coverage loss during mobilty.

 Alternatively, the client (but not the server) can use session resumption